any-docs/css/content/reference/values/sign/index.md

 ### Background image position

-For example, in {{cssxref("background-position")}} positive percentages resolve to a negative length, and vice versa, if the background image is larger than the background area.
+For example, in `background-position` positive percentages resolve to a negative length, and vice versa, if the background image is larger than the background area.
 Thus `sign(10%)` might return `1` or `-1`, depending on how the percentage is resolved!
 (Or even `0`, if it's resolved against a zero length.)

 ```css
 div {